GLOBAL TALENT INDEPENDENT PROGRAM (GTI) - 858 VISA

 Australian Lawyers and Migration Agents Advice - Global Talent Independent Program (GTI)

 Our Australian Immigration Lawyers and Registered Migration Agents are

 experienced and ethical.
-We can assist clients in our offices in Melbourne or Brisbane, Australia and in Hong Kong.
+We can assist clients in our offices in Brisbane, Australia, Singapore, Hong Kong, London, UK and Lisbon, Portugal.

 In addition, our Australian qualified Lawyers can advise clients worldwide, with a fast and efficient Consultation by telephone

 - Visa eligibility assessment